Music

 The Sounds of Africa

-Assembly Performance- Explore African rhythms through drumming, dance, and song.
+Explore African rhythms through drumming, dance, and song.
 Experience the African beat by playing a variety of African instruments and learn how music is a form of communication.
-Creativity and imagination comes to life through this journey of sound and reminds us that music is a universal language bringing cultures together. - Grades: K-5
+Creativity and imagination come to life through this journey of sound and remind us that music is a universal language, bringing cultures together.

 Audience Limit: 200